-Originally, the noble family Von Thurn und Taxis founded the Post Office at this location, and later Brussels City Council erected Europe’s biggest warehouse complex here.
+Originally, the Von Thurn und Taxis family founded the Post Office in this stunning building, with the City of Brussels Council later using it as Europe’s biggest warehouse complex.

-At the back of the Thurn & Taxis site, you’ll find a cosy little “people’s park” in a railway cutting.
+Behind the Tour & Taxis site, you’ll find a cosy little park, set in the valley left by the former railway line.

-Locals and activists put their minds to it and gave this little corner of Brussels a makeover.
-It’s now a gem of the city and a wonderful spot to spend some time.
+Locals and activists transformed this gorgeous slice of Brussels.
+It’s now a little gem and a wonderful spot to spend some time.
 You could call it an urban farm or an ecological melting-pot of cultures; both descriptions fit the bill.
-Parck Farm is a series of apartments with a chicken coop, a conservatory (the FarmHouse) and a cafeteria serving local produce.
-Set yourself down at one of the picnic tables to sample the cafeteria’s goodies.
+Parckfarm is a series of communal gardens, a chicken coop, a greenhouse (the FarmHouse) and a cafeteria serving local produce (temporarily closed).
+Sit yourself down at one of the picnic tables to sample the cafeteria’s goodies.
 Tip: Keep tabs on the extensive programme of activities here.

-Parck Farm is reached via Jubelfeest Bridge or by following the park signs from Line 28 at the Belgica or Pannenhuis metro stations.
+Parckfarm is reached via the Pont du Jubilé - Jubelfeest bridge or by following the park signs from Line 28 at the Belgica or Pannenhuis metro stations.

 Nestled beside the Place Flagey in Ixelles, you’ll find a pair of ponds in a little park, surrounded by tall trees, and architectural gems in Art Nouveau, Art Deco and eclectic styles.

 The banks of both ponds are ideal for having a jog or a stroll.
 This is also a popular destination for sunseekers on summery days.
-Tip: Combine a walk or jog here with a refined lunch or delectable dinner at Chyl or Ami.
-Another tip: Come on a Saturday or Sunday and visit the market on Place Flagey, with its organic produce.
+Tip: Come down on a Saturday or Sunday and visit the organic market on Place Flagey.

 The Florist’s Gardens

-At this wonderful complex of greenery, you will discover flowers and plants not encountered in any other Brussels park, such as the wonky-trunked acacias or the special Camellia collection.
+The Stuyvenberg Florist's Gardens were originally laid out as an ornamental garden for King Leopold II.
+In this wonderful complex of greenery, you will discover flowers and plants not encountered in any other Brussels park, such as the wonky-trunked acacias or the extraordinary Camellia collection.
 Wander between the ponds and floral borders, and soak up the calm and the colours.
 The high point of your visit to these gardens will be the panoramic view from the balconies!
-Your vista will extend from the Church of Our Lady of Laeken right across to the Palais de Justice.
-There’s a chance your jaw will fall open as you stand and admire.
+Your vista will extend from the Church of Our Lady of Laeken right across to the Palace of Justice.
+It's a jaw-dropping vantage point.

-Josaphat Park in Schaerbeek has been a favourite among Brussels locals, the Brusseleirs, for many years.
+Josaphat Park in Schaerbeek has been a favourite among Brussels locals for many years.

-Starting in 2005, the park has been undergoing a complete renovation.
-The result today is a green treasure, with extensive fields of grass, ponds and floral borders.
+Since 2005, the park has been undergoing a complete renovation.
+The result today is a green jewel, with extensive lawns, ponds and floral borders.
 It’s the ultimate Brussels destination for picnicking, relaxation or a walk!
-If you prefer to step up the pace a little, there’s a fitness run in each corner of the park, and you can even play a round of miniature golf here.
+If you prefer to pick up the pace a little, there are fitness route stops in each corner of the park, and you can even play a round of minigolf here.
 Kids will have a whale of a time in the playgrounds.
-If the mercury is rising, the little ones will enjoy a cool off in the paddling pool, and there’s a fountain for some splashy fun.
+If the weather is hot, your little ones will enjoy a cool off in the paddling pool, and there’s a fountain for some splashing and wading fun.
 What’s more, on summer days, a good range of activities and animated fun is held here, from creative workshops to music festivals and food carts.
-No wonder they call themselves ‘the park to be'!
+No wonder it's known as 'the park to be'!